 Caramelized Mushroom Lasagna

 Creminis are a little pricier than your standard white button mushrooms, but they have a deeper, meatier flavor—perfect for a special occasion dish like lasagna.
-This recipe comes courtesy of Houston’s Chef Chris Shepherd, who caramelizes the mushrooms before building the sauce, resulting in a rich, deeply flavorful dish that’s perfect for the vegetarian in your life.
+This recipe comes courtesy of Houston-based Chef Chris Shepherd, who caramelizes the mushrooms before building the sauce, resulting in a rich, deeply flavorful dish that’s perfect for the vegetarian in your life.

 Margherita Pizza